joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 ![In Place](/assets/images/arduino4.png)

 My test pilot got it up to 7.5 rotations per second so was functioning.
-It registers the speed accurately at low speeds, which a consumer system doesn't do and detects acceleration and deceleration much earlier.
+It registered the speed accurately at low speeds, which a consumer system doesn't do and detects acceleration and deceleration much earlier.

 ## Version 2